Trampoline Insurance

 falling off trampoline

-There are two distinct cases; either the child was injured on your property or an accident happened on someone else’s property.
+There are two distinct cases: either the child was injured on your property or an accident happened on someone else’s property.

 In some cases, your child’s trampoline accident could have been caused by faulty manufacturing or improper design.
 When this occurs, a liability lawyer may be able to file a claim against the negligent manufacturer.
-This is known as a product liability claim and these are some of the most complex types of cases.
+This is known as a product liability claim, and these are some of the most complex types of cases.

 Product liability claims can be divided into three main categories: